 Remember the round charcoal grills from American movies?
 Well, for some years now, that classic model has been available.
 It’s true, these are quite expensive grills, but it is almost a luxury to cook on them.

 Why so much?
 Because they are made with very firm materials and excellent insulation, which allows you to grill without risk of accidents and very efficient combustion.
-Its design, which includes a lid and thermostat, allows us to get into gringo grill techniques, in which the meat is cooked covered, at a controlled temperature and for long hours.
+Its design, which includes a lid and thermostat, allows us to get into gringo grill techniques, in which the meat is cooked covered, at a controlled temperature and for long hours at low and slow.

 The result: meat, especially pork, very soft, juicy, and with an accentuated smoked touch like on a pellet grill.
 In any case, for roasts in our style, they also work, and very well.